Where the Water Goes

 - Check for visible signs of discharge from the system (including running wastewater, blackened soil or unusually green grass) or any sign of a sewer smell in the area of the system.

 - Ask the seller about the regular maintenance that was done on the septic system.
 When was the septic tank last cleaned and inspected?
 The septic tank should be cleaned every 3 to 5 years.
 If the system has not been maintained, it might not be a bad idea to hire a reputable pumper to clean and inspect the septic tank before closing on a house.

 - Educate yourself on how to use and maintain a septic system.
 This is the number one way to prevent a costly repair or replacement of the septic system.
-See the Septic System Owner's Guide for more detailed information.
+See Operating and Maintaining an Onsite Sewage System for more detailed information.

 - Review the Tippecanoe County Residential Sewage Ordinance Number 1999-03-CM (PDF).